-Group Services
+Group services

-High Fidelity Wraparound groups support youth and families in coming together to meet new people, share common goals and build new skills.
-During the support group youth can do varying activities that build the youth's skill level, build parenting skills and connect with each other.
+High Fidelity Wraparound groups support youth and families in coming together to meet new people, share common goals, and build new skills.
+During the support group, youth can do activities that build skill levels, build parenting skills, and connect with each other.